 Blog posts related to Model y

 If you’ve just got delivery of your Model Y and are looking for some of the best accessories to consider buying, you’ve reached the right place.
 Also, congratulations on your new Model Y!
 The following are products that we recommend because we really like them.

 UPDATE: It's been a couple of weeks since Tesla started sending out delivery confirmation emails to Model y reservation holders (both with Performance and LR AWD configurations).
-No dates have been shared yet for the first deliveries, but Model Ys have already been spotted on their way to their future owners.
+No dates have been shared yet for the first deliveries, but Model Ys have already been spotted on the road.

 Past Tesletter articles